 28. Sequoia National Park

 It is familiar for its gigantic Sequoia trees: the tallest trees in the world.
-The feeling one feels when standing in a wood of old Sequoias must be similar to something like achieving enlightenment.
+The feeling one feels when standing in the wood of old Sequoias must be similar to something like achieving enlightenment.
 It is humbling to be in the presence of some of the most ancient living characters on earth.
 The air bears a particular aroma.
 It seems that there is more available oxygen than normal.
 Additionally the massive trees, rough summits, sun-blazed canyons, stunning hiking trails, and plentiful wildlife… the cave systems are something unto themselves.
 The subterranean Crystal Cave offers cool streams and attractive rock emergences.

 29. Haleakala National Park